 Mediterranean type diet

 A recent 12-year study showed that a Mediterranean diet can reduce mortality from heart attacks by 22% (Ref.12).
-We know for a long time from various arms of the Framingham study that heart attacks can be prevented to a large extent.
+We know for a long time from various arms of the Framingham Heart Study that heart attacks are preventable to a large extent.

 Nuts and olive oil